theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

     -bash: cd: shell_data: No such file or directory

 Your computer looked for a directory or file called `shell_data` within the directory you were already in.
-It didn’t know you wanted to look at a directory level above the one you were located in.
+It didn’t know you wanted to look at a directory level above the one you were in.

 We have a special command to tell the computer to move us back or up one directory level.